-Re-balance your yeast levels with a dietary supplement like Candidase Extra Strength.
-This high potency formula is designed to support healthy yeast levels in your flora by lowering Candida overgrowth AND balancing bacteria in your GI tract, your urinary tract, and your vagina.
-It’s packed with fungus-busting probiotics that offer that added support your vagina needs to beat a yeast infection!
+Re-balance your yeast levels with a dietary supplement like Candidase Extra Strength +add to cart.
+This high-potency formula is designed to support healthy yeast levels by lowering Candida overgrowth and balancing bacteria in your GI tract, urinary tract, and vagina.
+It’s packed with fungus-busting probiotics and the added support your vagina needs to beat a yeast infection!

-By combining these two supplements, you’ll have just discovered how to get rid of yeast infections in 24 hours.
-At least — the common mild to moderate yeast infections.
+By combining these two supplements, you just discovered how to get rid of yeast infections in 24 hours.
+At least the common mild-to-moderate yeast infections.
 While this method is excellent for most, any signs of a severe yeast infection will warrant a chat with your doctor.

-In addition to taking a bacteria-blasting supplement, there are additional at-home remedies that can offer relief and help you get rid of your yeast infection.
-Taking a probiotic is a great way to support the supplements above while also lowering the chances of recurrence.
-Anyone who frequently struggles with yeast infections should definitely consider taking a probiotic daily!
+In addition to taking a bacteria-blasting supplement, there are additional at-home remedies that can help you get rid of your yeast infection.

-Probiotic supplements target bacterial balance in your whole body—so it makes sense that they can help with a yeast infection!
+Probiotic supplementation targets bacterial balance in your whole body — so it makes sense that they can help with a yeast infection or bacterial vaginosis!
 Choose one targeted for females, like MegaFood MegaFlora Women’s Probiotic, so you know it’ll promote vaginal and urinary tract health.

 Boric acid may sound boring, but it’s an ingredient that has some serious anti-fungal properties.
-There are many boric acid suppositories available for purchase that can help relieve symptoms, naturally.
+There are many boric acid suppositories available for purchase that can help naturally relieve symptoms.

 Tea tree oil is another great fungus-fighting compound.
-While there’s some debate about the best way to take tea tree oil to help get rid of your yeast infection, no matter how you choose to use it, it’s VITAL to properly dilute tea tree oil in a carrier oil before use.
-Tea tree essential oil is a very potent essential oil and the vagina is a very delicate area.
-ALWAYS err on the side of safety when it comes to using essentials oils, but especially in regard to your vaginal area.
+Tea tree essential oils are very potent and the vagina is a very delicate area.
+While there’s some debate about the best way to take tea tree oil to help get rid of your yeast infection, it’s vital to properly dilute tea tree oil in a carrier oil before use.
 The best bet is to find a tea tree oil suppository from a reputable brand.

-Greek Yogurt: Because greek yogurt is full of healthy bacteria, it can be used to help rebalance bacteria in your vagina and alleviate some of your yeast infection symptoms.
-Simply scoop some plain greek yogurt onto your fingers and massage into the skin around and just insde your vagina.
-Make sure the yogurt you use is free from any sweeteners or other additives.
-It should also contain Lactobacillus, as this is most effective!
+Greek Yogurt: Because greek yogurt is full of healthy bacteria, it can help rebalance vaginal bacteria and alleviate some yeast infection symptoms.
+Simply scoop some plain greek yogurt onto your fingers and massage into the skin around and just inside your vagina.
+Make sure the yogurt contains Lactobacillus and is free from sweeteners or other additives!
 It might seem a little strange, but the cool yogurt can also help with itching and irritation, as well!

-As mentioned previously, it’s important to pay attention to your body and your symptoms!
+It’s important to pay attention to your body and your symptoms!
 If you have a severe yeast infection, seek medical attention promptly.
-If your symptoms are extremely uncomfortable or they haven’t improved in the last 36 hours, get to your doctor, girl!
+If your symptoms are extremely uncomfortable or they haven’t improved in the last 36 hours, get to your doctor, girl (or brother)!

-Unfortunately, repeat yeast-infections are a reality for many, many women.
-Not only do 3 out of every 4 women have a yeast infection at least once in their life, but many of those women will develop recurring yeast infections.
-But the good news is, there are some things you can do to prevent future yeast infections.
+Unfortunately, recurrent yeast infections are a reality for many.
+3 out of every 4 women have a yeast infection at least once in their life, and many of those women will develop recurrent yeast infections.
+But there are some things you can do to prevent future yeast infections.

 - Avoid extremely tight-fitting pants or panties.

 - Avoid unnecessary antibiotics.
-Of course, there are times when antibiotics are needed.
-But try to limit use to the really essential times, to avoid bacterial imbalance.
-When you do need antibiotics, make sure you take probiotics during the entire antibiotic cycle and for several weeks after it’s over.
+When you do need antibiotics, take probiotics during the entire antibiotic cycle and for several weeks after to avoid bacterial imbalance.